 - Stamp Duty Land Tax relief

-- enhanced capital allowances for investment in plant and machinery and structures and buildings
+- enhanced Capital Allowances for investment in plant & machinery and structures & buildings

 - employer National Insurance contributions relief

 Customs and Planning

 - supportive local planning environments with constructive public-private partnerships

 - extensive public investment in skills and infrastructure